blazers/blazers.github.io/cs498/notes/setuptensor.md

 Type your password for your account on tensor.hood.edu when prompted.

+Windows 10 comes with a native SSh client.
+You will need to enable it because it is optional.
+Use [Google](http://bfy.tw/MHzu) to find up to date instructions on how to enable SSH on Windows 10.
+Type in the same `ssh` command from Windows command line window (type `CMD` in Windows search bar).

 # Use the Notebook:

 Launch any web browser, type `localhost:8888` in the address bar.